 The ischium consists of two main parts:

-The body of the ischium is the part that forms the posterior one-third of the acetabulum.
+The body of the ischium is the portion that forms the posterior one-third of the acetabulum.

 The ramus of the ischium presents the following landmarks: